OpenPaymentNetwork/FerlySite/backend/Sphinx/card.rst

     :<json string pin:
         Required.
 The pin to use at the point of sale during redemption.

+    :statuscode 200:
+        If successful, the response body is a JSON object with the following attribute:
+            ``result``
+                A boolean representing whether the card was associated with the customer successfully.

+        If unsuccessful, the response body is a JSON object with one of the following attributes:
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Delete A Card:

 Delete A Card